DeanoBurrito/minos/README.md

 Now you're ready to go, `make all` will generate an iso and `make run` will launch qemu with the iso loaded (if installed).

 ### Required tools
--Linux-like environment.
+- Linux-like environment.
 I've used WSL2 successfully in the past, cygwin will sometimes work.
--A compiler with support for > c++17.
+- A compiler with support for > c++17.
 This is to build the cross compiler(s).
--GNU make.
+- GNU make.
--xorriso and mtools.
+- xorriso and mtools.
--Some bootloaders require extra tools.
+- Some bootloaders require extra tools.
 The uefi one requires gnu-efi, and the stivale ones limine to be installed.
--Qemu is not required, but is a nice to have for development.
+- Qemu is not required, but is a nice to have for development.
 Unless you're hardcore.
--Same goes for GDB.
+- Same goes for GDB.

 ### Make?
 Make what?
 Once the toolchain is set up, you're ready to go.
 The various make targets are described below.